Post

 Demo packaging tool deployed successfully 🎉🎉🎉

-Note: The prompt “This app was created by a Google Apps Script user” cannot be automatically hidden.
+Note: The message “This app was created by a Google Apps Script user” cannot be automatically hidden.

 Update Deployment

-⚠️ All code changes require updating and deployment to take effect.
+⚠️ All code changes require redeployment to take effect.

-⚠️ All code changes require updating and deployment to take effect.
+️️⚠️ All code changes require redeployment to take effect.

-⚠️ All code changes require updating and deployment to take effect.
+⚠️ All code changes require redeployment to take effect.

-Note that saving code changes does not directly affect the Web App.
-If you find that refreshing has no effect, this is the reason; you need to go to “Deploy” → “Manage Deployments” → “Edit” → create a new version → click “Deploy” → “Done”.
+Note that saving code changes does not directly update the Web App, so if refreshing has no effect, this is the reason; you need to go to “Deploy” → “Manage Deployments” → “Edit” → create a new version → click “Deploy” → “Done”.

-Refresh the webpage after updating the deployment to see the changes take effect.
+Refresh the page after updating the deployment to see the changes take effect.

-As mentioned earlier, all changes require an update deployment to take effect; this is very troublesome during the development phase.
+As mentioned earlier, all changes require redeployment to take effect; this is very inconvenient during development.
 Therefore, during development, we can use a “test deployment” to quickly verify if the changes are correct.

-Go to “Deploy” → “Test Deployment” → Obtain the test “Web Application” URL.
+Go to “Deploy” → “Test deployments” → obtain the test “Web App” URL.

-During development, we can directly use this URL to save.
-After modifying and saving the file, refresh the page at this development URL to see the results!
+During development, we can save directly using this URL.
+After saving file changes, refresh the page at this development URL to see the results!

-After all development is complete, update and deploy as described earlier, then release it to users.
+After all development is complete, update and deploy as described earlier, then release it for users to use.

-Modify the Demo Sample Project to Connect Real Data
+Modify the Demo Sample Project to Connect with Real Data

-Next is the key point: integrating real data.
+Next is the key part: connecting real data.
 The GitHub Actions Workflow refers to the CI/CD process established in the previous article.
 You can also adjust the parameters according to your actual Actions Workflow.

-The Google Apps Script platform does not support multi-user or multiple window development well.
-A pitfall I encountered was accidentally opening two editing windows.
-After editing in window A, I continued editing in window B, which caused all changes to be overwritten by B’s older version.
-Therefore, it is recommended that only one person edits the script in one window at a time.
+The Google Apps Script platform does not support multi-user or multiple windows development well.
+From my experience, if you accidentally open two editing windows, edit in window A first, then later edit in window B, the changes from A will be overwritten by the older version in B. Therefore, it is recommended that only one person edits the script in one window at a time.

 GitHub Integration